 Samourai Wallet: Rodriguez Deemed Flight Risk, Denied Freedom Of Movement

 Keonne Rodriguez has been denied a freedom of movement request due to alleged flight plans.
-The defense cited that Rodriguez had not fled after detecting law enforcement accessing overseas Samourai-related servers in March of 2024.
+The defense cited that Rodriguez had not fled after detecting law enforcement attempted to access overseas Samourai-related servers in March of 2024.
 The next hearing is set for December 17th.

 Samourai Wallet: Rodriguez Deemed Flight Risk, Denied Freedom Of Movement